-OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
-Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, the environment, and global security throughout the U.S. and around the world.
+OVERVIEW: The Flora Family Foundation’s giving is wide-ranging, and includes arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

-IP TAKE: The Flora Family Foundation makes substantial investments in arts and culture throughout the U.S. Though not a stated restriction, its recent grants to dance organizations have primarily focused on San Francisco.
-This foundation does not accept unsolicited requests, so even if you are in the Bay Area, the first order of business is to find a way to connect with the family and the foundation’s board and staff.
+IP TAKE: The Flora Family Foundation does not accept unsolicited requests, so applicants must first find a way to connect with the family and the foundation’s board and staff.

-The Flora Family Foundation was created upon “the belief that each individual has an obligation to go beyond the narrow confines of his or her personal interests and be mindful of the broader concerns of humanity.”
-It does not accept unsolicited proposals or inquiries, and its general direction of giving is sculpted by Hewlett's children, grandchildren and their spouses—and therefore the giving is in sync with their interests.
-A portion of the Hewlett family also makes up the foundation’s board (along with two non-family members), serving one or two year terms, then rotating out.
+The Flora Family Foundation does not accept unsolicited proposals or inquiries, and its funding priorities are sculpted by Hewlett's children, grandchildren, and their spouses—and therefore the grantmaking is in sync with their interests and connectivities.
+A portion of the Hewlett family also makes up the foundation’s board, and, along with two non-family members, serve one or two year terms, then rotate out.